Operator-valued Schatten spaces and quantum entropies: Applications in quantum information theory

 It is well-known that the conditional von Neumann entropy satisfies a \emph{uniform} continuity bound~\cite{AlickiFannes, Winter16}, i.e., for two quantum states $\rho_{XY}, \sigma_{XY}$ satisfying $\frac 12\|\rho_{XY}-\sigma_{XY}\|_1\leq \epsilon$ we have

 where $h(x) = -x\log x-(1-x)\log (1-x)$ is the binary entropy function.
 The crucial point in this continuity bound is that it is independent of the dimension of $\cH_Y$.
 Such a continuity bound for the quantum conditional R\'enyi entropy is first found in~\cite{MarwahDupuis} (see also~\cite{JabbourDatta, LWD16} for related results).
-Here, we prove a stronger inequality than the result of~\cite{MarwahDupuis} with a much simpler proof.
+Here, we prove another such continuity bound that is stronger than the result of~\cite{MarwahDupuis} in some regimes of parameters.

 \begin{theorem} Let $\rho_{XY}, \sigma_{XY}$ be two quantum states satisfying $\frac 12\|\rho_{XY}-\sigma_{XY}\|_1\leq \epsilon$.
-Then, we have
+Then we have

 \end{theorem}